 Because of the bright white surfaces that most drywall naturally has, it is great for improving the lighting and visibility of a room.
 If you are on a budget but want a bright ambiance in your garage, using drywall is one way to cut the cost down, as this eliminates the need for painting it.

 Improved Resale Value

-A lot of people do not know that drywall is highly fire-resistant.
+A lot of people do not know that drywall is highly fire resistant.
 This is due to the composition of gypsum, which has crystallized moisture in it.
 This is also one reason why drywall improves the value of a property.
 It not only boosts the overall aesthetics but also adds safety features like fire resistance.

 Drywall is also great at suppressing sound, which makes it great for creating a noise reduction in the room.
 However, it will not make your garage completely soundproof.
-But if you plan to go down that path, outfitting it with drywall will help, along with other soundproofing ways.
+But if you plan to go down that path, outfitting it with drywall will help, along with other soundproofing methods.

-Hanging drywalls vertically or horizontally has a lot to do with fire codes.
-It is recommended to have a minimum of standard thickness (1/2") of a wall between an attached garage and the house living area.
+Hanging drywall vertically or horizontally has a lot to do with fire codes.
+It is recommended to have a minimum standard thickness of 1/2" of a wall between an attached garage and the house living area.

 So it will ultimately depend on whether you will install the drywall in a residential or commercial building.
-Such fire codes are more strictly implemented in commercial ones as they are more often inspected.
+Such fire codes are more strictly implemented in commercial ones, as they are more often inspected.
 But this does not mean that we should not follow this protocol in our residential houses.

 Choosing the right drywall size will depend on how big your garage is and what type of wall you will be building.
-There are standard sizes for drywalls, while some sizes are used for more specific purposes, like patching a hole.
+There are standard sizes for drywall, while some sizes are used for more specific purposes, like patching a hole.

 You can always hire professionals to do the work for you.
 This is especially true if you will be having plumbing and HVAC system installation in it, which could be hard work.

-Below are some of our previously written articles that we suggest you look at.
+Below are some of our previously written articles that we suggest you look at: